mosra/magnum-bindings/doc/python/magnum.trade.rst

     :raise AssertionError: If no conversion is in progress

 .. py:function:: magnum.trade.AbstractSceneConverter.add
+    :raise AssertionError: If corresponding
+        :ref:`SceneConverterFeatures.ADD_* <SceneConverterFeatures>` is not
+        supported, or alternatively at least one of :ref:`SceneConverterFeatures.CONVERT_MESH`,
+        :ref:`SceneConverterFeatures.CONVERT_MESH_TO_DATA` or
+        :ref:`SceneConverterFeatures.CONVERT_MESH_TO_FILE` is not supported
+        for meshes
     :raise AssertionError: If no conversion is in progress
     :raise RuntimeError: If adding the data fails

 .. py:function:: magnum.trade.AbstractSceneConverter.set_mesh_attribute_name
+    :raise AssertionError: If none of
+        :ref:`SceneConverterFeatures.ADD_MESHES`,
+        :ref:`SceneConverterFeatures.CONVERT_MESH`,
+        :ref:`SceneConverterFeatures.CONVERT_MESH_IN_PLACE`,
+        :ref:`SceneConverterFeatures.CONVERT_MESH_TO_DATA` or
+        :ref:`SceneConverterFeatures.CONVERT_MESH_TO_FILE` is supported
     :raise AssertionError: If no conversion is in progress
     :raise AssertionError: If :p:`attribute` is not custom

 .. py:function:: magnum.trade.AbstractSceneConverter.set_default_scene
+    :raise AssertionError: If :ref:`trade.SceneConverterFeatures.ADD_SCENES`
+        is not supported
     :raise AssertionError: If no conversion is in progress
     :raise AssertionError: If :p:`id` is negative or not less than :ref:`scene_count`

 .. py:function:: magnum.trade.AbstractSceneConverter.set_scene_field_name
+    :raise AssertionError: If :ref:`trade.SceneConverterFeatures.ADD_SCENES`
+        is not supported
     :raise AssertionError: If no conversion is in progress
     :raise AssertionError: If :p:`field` is not custom